jun-yan/ids/notes/docs/Pandas_Dataset_Operations.md

 ### GroupBy Aggregration

 The aggregate function can take a string or function or list of those and compute all aggregates at once.
-You can also pass a dictionary which maps colum names to operations to be used in those columns.

 ```{code-cell} ipython3
 df17 = pd.DataFrame({